• Skip to primary navigation

 • Ginger: I use fresh ginger to season the broth but I don’t add it to the meatballs ’cause it’ll make the texture mushy!

-• Baby bok choy: My favorite vegetable to use in this wonton soup recipe is baby bok choy, but you can substitute baby spinach or broccoli instead.
+• Baby bok choy: My favorite vegetable to use in this wonton soup recipe is baby bok choy, but you can substitute other veggies like baby spinach or broccoli instead.

 *You can also substitute ¾ teaspoon of my Umami Stir-Fry Powder for the dried shiitake mushrooms, Diamond Crystal kosher salt, and ground white pepper.
 See the instructions in the “How To Make This Wonton Soup Even Faster” section below.